How to Find Your Eye Shape: A Simple Guide

 Need a little help?

 But what if your eyes aren’t perfectly symmetrical?
-Don’t worry—makeup can help balance things out and make your eyes look their best.
+Don’t worry—makeup can help even things out and bring out your best features.

-Here are some simple ways to correct asymmetry and enhance symmetry:
+Here are some easy ways to enhance balance and correct asymmetry:

 By customizing your makeup application to your specific eye shape, you can make your eyes appear larger or more defined.
 And balance asymmetry between your eyes by highlighting or minimizing certain features (like lifting drooping outer corners).